Organizational and Individual Blind Spots

 Detailed Course Description

 This online course will evaluate various effective and efficient solutions to identify those blind spots and put the processes in-place to ensure awareness and corrective actions are taken.
-Every organization has its own blind spots.
+Every individual and organization has its own blind spots.
 This course will assist you in turning those weaknesses into strategic strengths.

 This course is SCIP Endorsed and part of SCIP On Demand Certification